aswalasaiteja/URL-Shortener-App/README.md

 This is a django appliaction.
 Which uses cryptographic algorithm to shorten the large urls.

-There are two ways to shorten the URL.
+We can shorten the URL in two ways:
 1. Generate a random 5 character URL.
 2. Generate a customised short URL.